Pop superstar George Michael dies of heart failure at 53

 The song was controversial not only because of its explicit nature, but also because it was seen as encouraging casual sex and promiscuity at a time when the AIDS epidemic was at its height.
 Michael and his management tried to tamp down this point of view by having the singer write “Explore Monogamy” on the leg and back of a model in the video.

-His career was peaking, but a protracted legal dispute with his record company Sony took a toll.
+His career was peaking, but a protracted legal dispute with his record company, Sony, took a toll.

-As the hits slowed, he became better known for health scares and brushes with the police, many of them stemming from a series of driving-under-the-influence-of-drugs incidents, including several crashes.
-He was fond of marijuana and prescription sedatives — the dangerous combination had an effect on his driving, and several times he was found slumped over his car’s steering wheel, not moving.
+As the hits slowed, he became better known for health scares and brushes with the police.
+He was fond of marijuana and prescription sedatives, a dangerous combination that had an effect on his driving.
+Several times he was found slumped over his car’s steering wheel, not moving.

 Some made jokes about his erratic driving, but the underlying problems were serious.
-His driver’s license was finally revoked for five years in 2010 after Michael drove his Land Rover into the side of a Snappy Snap photo shop with so much force that his vehicle dented the wall.
+In 2010, his driver’s license was finally revoked for five years after he drove his Land Rover into the side of a Snappy Snap photo shop with so much force that his vehicle dented the wall.

 A witty passer-by remembering Michael’s early career wrote the word WHAM on the spot his SUV had hit.